slevithan/regex/README.md

 ## Features

+- Always-on flag `x` gives you free spacing and comments, making regexes much more readable.
+- Always-on flag `v`, giving you the best level of Unicode support.
 - Raw string template tag, for dynamic regexes without unreadable escaped backslashes `\\\\`.
-- Implicit flag `v` (`unicodeSets` mode) is always on, giving you the best level of Unicode support.
-- Implicit flag `x` ("free spacing and comments" mode) is always on, making regexes much more readable.
-- Context-aware escaping of regex syntax.
-- Context-aware interpolation of `RegExp` instances, partial patterns, and escaped strings.
+- Safe and context-aware interpolation of regexes, escaped strings, and partial patterns.
-- Interpolated `RegExp` instances locally preserve the meaning of their flags (or their absense).
+- Interpolated regexes locally preserve the meaning of their flags (or their absense).

 **Coming in v1:**

 > The documentation below assumes these features are available.

-- Implicit flag `n` ("no auto capture" mode) is always on.
+- Always-on flag `n` ("no auto capture" mode) improves the readability and efficiency of your regexes.
-- Numbered backreferences in interpolated regexes are adjusted to work within the overall pattern.
+- When interpolating regex instances, numbered backreferences within them are adjusted to work within the overall pattern.

 **Coming in v1.1+:**